 Stay away from…

 Anywhere too flowery if you suffer from hay fever!

 And don’t go to Melbourne in late September or early November if you hate the sports.
 You have been warned.

-Spring is perfect for: Checking out flower festivals around the country and wildflowers spread out across the state, camping, hiking to waterfalls, getting involved in the end of sports, picnics.
+Spring is perfect for: Checking out flower festivals and wildflowers around the country, camping, hiking to waterfalls, getting involved in the end of sports, picnics.